chocolatey/docs/input/en-us/central-management/usage/website/administration/settings/retention.md

 Chocolatey Central Management has the ability to automatically archive or delete deployments that have reached a completion state.

 By default, Deployment Plan Retention is disabled for both archiving and deleting.
-When it is enabled, deployment plans that have completed beyond the set timeframe (the default is 30 days) will be archived, or deleted.
+When it is enabled, Deployment Plans that have completed beyond the set timeframe (the default is 30 days) will be archived, or deleted.
 If both archive and delete is enabled, the delete period will be considered the combination of the archive and the delete.

 ![Deployment Plan Retention Settings](/assets/images/ccm/setup/website/deployment-plan-retention-settings.png)